PMA-Dev/shellhacks2024webapp/README.md

 ## Getting Started

-1. Down the GALATIC package from our download page
+1. Down the GALACTIC package from our download page
 2. After installing, open the package

 ## License